Matatika/example-veeqo-reporting/README.md

 1. Once the `Report Pipeline` has finished running, open your Meltano project on your local system, open the `output` dir.
 Here you should see an `report.html` which is the output from the pipeline being run.
 You can view this file with any web browser.

-Congratulations, you have now have a Notebook that executes on a scheudle in Meltano, using the Matatika lab.
+Congratulations, you have now have a Notebook that executes on a schedule in Meltano, using the Matatika lab.

 ---